Mean field, hydrodynamic and graph limits for deterministic interacting particle systems: a survey with quantitative estimates: Appendix

-The assumption made on $\mu$ implies that the mass of $\mu$ is quite well uniformly distributed; for instance it is satisfied if $\mu$ is absolutely continuous with respect to the Lebesgue measure, with a density that is bounded.
-This result is quite obvious and has nothing to see with much deeper and general results like those of \cite{FournierGuillin_PTRF2015}.
+When one wants the assumption on the tagged partition to hold for every $N\in\N^*$, this requires the mass of $\mu$ to be sufficiently uniformly distributed; for instance, it is satisfied if $\mu$ is absolutely continuous with respect to a Lebesgue measure with a density bounded above and below on $\supp(\mu)$.
+This is an elementary deterministic statement, and is unrelated to the much deeper probabilistic results of \cite{FournierGuillin_PTRF2015}.